Raihan Rahman

-Muhammad Raihan bin Abdul Rahman (born 7 February 1991) is a Singaporean footballer who plays for Tanjong Pagar United in the S.League.
-His injury in a match against Hougang United in 2018 rendered him unable to continue playing in the season, causing Balestier Head Coach Marko Kraljevic to find replacements, as reported in a FOX Sports Asia article.
-Raihan has showed a prowess in deadball situations, scoring directly from a corner in a Singapore Premier League match against Hougang United on 17 July 2022.
+Muhammad Raihan bin Abdul Rahman (born 7 February 1991), better known as Raihan Rahman or just Raihan, is a Singaporean professional footballer who plays either as a midfielder or defender for Singapore Premier League club Tanjong Pagar United.

 Club career

 Young Lions

 Raihan began his professional football career with Under-23 side Young Lions in the S.League in 2009.

 LionsXII

 It was announced in 2011 that Raihan would be joining the newly formed LionsXII to compete and participate in the 2012 Malaysia Super League.
 However, he left the club in the mid transfer window in 2013.